acailic/acailic.github.io/_notes/communication/crucial-conversations.md

   - The analogy of a "Path to Action" to explain how we move from facts to stories to feelings to actions.
 This is not to be confused with the "Path to Enlightenment" or the "Path to the Dark Side".
   - The example of a boss who tells his employee "You're doing a great job, but ..." to illustrate how not to talk tentatively.
 This is like saying "You're not a complete idiot, but ..."
   - The example of a spouse who says "Do you really think that shirt goes with those pants?" to illustrate how not to encourage testing.
 This is like saying "Are you really that stupid?"

+## Chapter 8: Explore Others' Paths

+- **Exploring Others' Paths**: This chapter is about how to explore others' paths when they are either silent or violent in a crucial conversation.
+- **Asking**: The main skill for exploring others' paths is to ask, which means to inquire about their views, feelings, and stories.
+Asking helps to create safety, show respect, and build mutual understanding.
+- **Steps for Asking**: Expressing your intent, priming if needed, using contrasting if needed, and encouraging testing.
+- **Express Your Intent**: Explain why you want to hear from the other person and what you hope to achieve by asking.
+This helps to clarify your motives and reduce defensiveness.
+- **Priming**: Make a guess about what the other person might be thinking or feeling, based on the facts you have observed.
+This helps to invite the other person to share their perspective and correct any misunderstandings.
+- **Using Contrasting**: Address any concerns the other person might have about your questions, by explaining what you don't mean and what you do mean.
+This helps to restore safety and prevent misinterpretation.
+- **Encouraging Testing**: Invite the other person to express any doubts or disagreements they might have with your views, and be open to feedback.
+This helps to promote dialogue and mutual learning.
+- **Tips for Asking Effectively**: Ask with curiosity, ask to start, ask open-ended questions, ask for specifics, and acknowledge emotions.
+- **Funny Mentions**:
+  - The story of the author's wife who asked him to buy a dress for her.
+  - The analogy of asking as fishing.
+  - The quote from Voltaire: "Judge a man by his questions rather than his answers."

 ## Chapter 12: Change Your Life

 - **Applying Crucial Conversations**: This chapter is about how to change your life by applying the skills and principles of crucial conversations to your everyday situations.